Air New Zealand to axe flights and jobs over coronavirus

 "On its long haul network, Air New Zealand will be reducing its capacity by 85 per cent over the coming months and will operate a minimal schedule to allow Kiwis to return home and to keep trade corridors with Asia and North America open," it said in a statement.

-It said domestic services would be cut by about 30 per cent, while flight to Australia and the Pacific island would also be reduced significantly.
+It said domestic services would be cut by about 30 per cent, while flights to Australia and the Pacific island would also be reduced significantly.

 Chief executive Greg Foran said there would be redundancies but did not reveal how many of the airline's 8,000 staff would be affected, saying discussions with unions were underway.